DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 datagrams between hosts.

-The request-target of a CONNECT-IP request is a URI {{!URI=RFC3986}} which uses the "https" scheme and an immutable path of "/".
+The request-target of a CONNECT-IP request is a URI {{!URI=RFC3986}} which uses the "https" scheme and a client-specified path.
 When using HTTP/2
 {{!H2=RFC7540}} or later, CONNECT-IP requests use HTTP pseudo-headers with the following requirements: